 Ski Lessons – A quality ski lesson is crucial to a great first experience on skis.
 We recommend you book adult group ski lessons for your first time on skis.

 Ski Hire – You will want to hire your ski equipment for your first time skiing.
 This includes ski boots, skis, and poles.
-You can also hire a helmet as well if you do not have your own.
-We recommend you book this is advance as usually you can get a better rate if you do so.
+You can also hire a helmet if you do not have your own.
+We recommend you book this in advance as you usually get a better rate if you do so.

-We’ve partnered with 3 different ski hire companies across France, Switzerland and Austria.
+We’ve partnered with three different ski hire companies across France, Switzerland and Austria.
 You can book your ski hire through us for an exclusive discount.

-Lift Passes – You can organise your lift pass purchase before you come out on holiday or get it once your in resort.
-Most chalet companies or hotels offer a small discount if you purchase your lift pass ahead of time, through them.
+Lift Passes – You can organise your lift pass purchase before you come out on holiday or get it once you’re in the resort.
+Most chalet companies or hotels offer a small discount if you purchase your lift pass ahead of time through them.

 Back to top